menzzana/geisa/README.txt

 GEISA is an update of JEIRA written by Henric Zazzi.

 daniel.uvehag@ki.se
+henric@zazzi.se

 AVAILABILITY
 ------------

-The main web site for JEIRA is https://projects.kirc.se/projects/2011-jeira/
+The main web site for GEISA is https://github.com/menzzana/geisa